-Sales by the Selling Shareholders in this offering will reduce the number of ordinary shares held by existing shareholders to approximately 19.8 million, or 80.5% of the total number of ordinary shares outstanding after the offering.
+Sales by the Selling Shareholders in this offering will reduce the number of ordinary shares held by existing shareholders to , or approximately % of the total number of ordinary shares outstanding after the offering.

-If the underwriters exercise their option to purchase additional ordinary shares from us and the Selling Shareholders in full, the following will occur:
+If the underwriters exercise their option to purchase additional ordinary shares from us in full, the following will occur:

-- the percentage of our ordinary shares held by existing shareholders will decrease to approximately 77.9% of the total number of our ordinary shares outstanding after this offering; and - the percentage of our ordinary shares held by new investors will increase to approximately 22.1% of the total number of our ordinary shares outstanding after this offering.
+- the percentage of our ordinary shares held by existing shareholders will decrease to approximately % of the total number of our ordinary shares outstanding after this offering; and - the percentage of our ordinary shares held by new investors will increase to approximately % of the total number of our ordinary shares outstanding after this offering.